 Some people do not realize it, but we really depend on our gutters to do their job and keep water away from the window sills and foundation.
 If they are clogged, rain can leak in through your windows when it is running down the side of the house.
 A clog can also block other vents and lead to significant structural damage overtime.

-In order for them to work as expected, you need an unobstructed gutter with no debris blocking its drain system.
+In order for them to work as expected, you must have a hydro jet drain cleaning service to get an unobstructed gutter with no waste blocking its drain system.

 Most commercial properties are required by law to have proper drainage systems.
 So if you are building your own house, make sure that there is a good way for water to get in and out at all times.